joaoalbertocsjunior/react-s/FAQ.md

      **Real-world implication**: This can improve performance, especially in mobile or low-bandwidth environments.
 However, the challenge is maintaining proper state synchronization across dynamic components, which can require more advanced state management.

   3. **Personalization on Demand**:
      URL parameters or the data body can carry user-specific information, allowing the app to serve personalized components.
-For example, based on user data (such as recent activity or preferences), the app could display different components, like showing a user’s shopping cart or saved items on one part of the page, and promotions on another.
+For example, based on user data (such as recent activity or preferences), the app could display different components, from **_any source arround the web_**, making it easy to integrate pages or components from same or cross origin, like showing a user’s shopping cart or saved items on one part of the page, and promotions on another.

      If the app detects the user is a premium member (via a query param like `?user=premium`), it could automatically load exclusive offers or provide priority customer support components.
 This personalization is seamless because it's driven by the data in the request itself, not by static page routes.